 The search abilities allow for the Web TPM to greatly complement the Windows app.
 All search fields within the same line (i.e. Department and Sponsor Name) are stackable, so they may both be applied to a search.

 Many of the search fields contain a dropdown menu of possible search criteria.
-For example, when searching by Department, you can click into the text box and, depending on your browser, will either get autocomplete options for what you’ve already typed or a drop-down list of possible inputs.
+For example, when searching by Department, you can click into the text box and (depending on your browser) will either get autocomplete options for what you’ve already typed or a drop-down list of possible inputs.

-To search for an entire protocol request, use the first row of search fields and search button.
+To search for an entire protocol request, use the first row of search fields and its Search button.
 This will return a view similar to the home protocol request list, with the results filtered based on your search criteria.

-To search for specific templates within all of the requests that are both active and closed, use the second row of search fields and button.
+To search for specific templates within all of the requests that are both active and closed, use the second row of search fields and its Search button.
 This will take you to a similar list view that contains protocol templates with some info from the request that contains them.

-Lastly, if you wish to search for all templates that are still in a draft phase, check the box next to “Find Drafts” and click filter.
+Lastly, if you wish to search for all templates that are still in a draft phase, check the box next to Find Drafts and click Filter.